East Midlands Airport

 East Midlands Airport has established itself as a hub for low-fare airlines such as Jet2.com and Ryanair and tour operators like TUI Airways, which serve a range of domestic and European short-haul destinations.
-Passenger numbers peaked in 2008 at 5.6 million but declined to around 4.5 million in 2015, making it the 11th-busiest airport in the UK by passenger traffic.
+In 2022, the airport was the 14th-busiest airport in the UK by passenger traffic.
 A central air cargo hub, it was the second-busiest UK airport for freight traffic in 2016, after London Heathrow.

 The airport is owned by the Manchester Airports Group (MAG), the largest British-owned airport operator, which is controlled by the ten metropolitan borough councils of Greater Manchester, with Manchester City Council retaining the controlling stake.

 History

 RAF Castle Donington

 RAF Castle Donington was opened as a Royal Air Force station in 1943, during the Second World War.
 The airfield was equipped with three concrete runways, together with two hangars, and was a satellite airfield to RAF Wymeswold, situated some 9 mi to the southeast.
 Initially, the airfield was used by the 28 Operational Training Unit, training RAF Bomber Command crews on the Vickers Wellington, and subsequently by the 108 Operational Training Unit, later renamed 1382 Transport Conversion Unit, training RAF Transport Command crews on the Douglas Dakota.
 The airfield closed and the air force station was decommissioned in 1946.